 Larry and Luna’s Coconut Bliss

-- My favorite is their Cherry Amaretto.
-It’s a very simple flavor: a vanilla coconut-milk base with generous chunks of cherries in it.
+- My favorite is Cherry Amaretto.
+It’s a very simple flavor: a vanilla coconut milk base with generous chunks of cherries in it.
 It’s very light and creamy and the faint coconut taste really adds to it.
 Also, thanks to the agave nectar, it isn’t overly sweet, just sweet enough.

-In my experience, Larry and Luna’s is not as widely available as the other brands listed here.
+- In my experience, Larry and Luna’s is not as widely available as the other brands listed here.
 You can usually find it at specialty vegan stores, Whole Foods, or the Organic section of Big Y for about $6 per pint.

-- The coconut milk is OK, but it doesn’t exactly have the greatest texture for ice cream, and is not as creamy as ice cream should be.
+- The coconut milk is OK, but it doesn’t exactly have the greatest texture for ice cream and is not as creamy as ice cream should be.

-The best by far is the cashew milk, as it is a lot creamier than the other two.
-Cashew-milk by itself I am not crazy about, but its rich flavor is absolutely perfect for ice cream.
+- The best by far is the cashew milk, as it is a lot creamier than the other two.
+I am not crazy about cashew milk by itself, but its rich flavor is absolutely perfect for ice cream.

-Pints of So Delicious are generally about $4.50.
+- Pints of So Delicious are generally about $4.50.

-Another plus to this brand is that it comes in 48 ounce containers, while most vegan ice creams are sold in pints.
+- Another plus to this brand is that it comes in 48-ounce containers, while most vegan ice creams are sold in pints.
 It can usually be found for about $7.

-Ben and Jerry’s
+Ben and Jerry’s Non-Dairy Ice Cream

 How could I not choose this as my favorite?
 In my opinion, Ben and Jerry’s almost always beats all.
 You will completely forget the ice cream you’re eating is vegan.

 - Before becoming vegan, Ben and Jerry’s Cherry Garcia was my favorite ice cream flavor of all time (so I guess I can’t claim to be objective here).
 When I found out they created its dairy-free equivalent, I was ecstatic.
 It did not disappoint.

-Pints of Ben and Jerry’s Dairy-Free Ice Cream are generally $6.
+- Pints of Ben and Jerry’s Dairy-Free Ice Cream are generally $6.

+Ben and Jerry’s Dairy-Free is some kind of vegan miracle.
+I greatly look forward to trying the Caramel Almond Brittle, Chunky Monkey, and Coffee Caramel Fudge.
 Some other brands I would like to try next are Haagen-Dazs, Almond Dream, NadaMoo, and (most intriguing) Cado, a brand of ice cream made from avocados.